-I am honored and excited to join the Woodside team this year.
-I’ve been in the classroom for over 18 years.
+I am honored and excited to spend a second year with the Woodside community.
+I’ve been in the classroom for over 19 years.
 I received my master’s degree in mild/moderate disabilities, an educational therapy certification in 2005, and my mild/moderate credential in 2006 from San Francisco State University.
 In February of 2019, I completed my administrative services credential.

 My journey into education started in the classroom at the Hope Technology School in Palo Alto, a global leader within the special needs community.
 I worked as a paraeducator with 1st-4th graders for the first four years.
 I taught 3rd grade for 2 years.
 For 12 years, I’ve taught 5th-8th grade.
 Before coming to Woodside, I spent the last 4 years as a Learning Center teacher at Nesbit Elementary in Belmont with 5th-8th graders.